danjohnson3141/Jekyll-Test/GET--app&#47;labels&#47;:page.md

 Some requests do not require the user to be authenticated, this is determined by the 'auth_required' field of the app_label_pages table in the database (0 = auth not required, 1 = auth required).

 =
-### Parameters
+#### Parameters

 /:page

 This is passed in through the URL.
 Each page of the App will have its own unique name.
+This parameter corresponds to the 'name' field in the app_label_pages table in the database.

 =
 ####JSON request example: